 common pattern where we introduce an empty file (in this case

-node_modules/.installed) which represents the successful execution
+node_modules/.installed) which represents the successful execution of

-of the rules recipe.
-Here's the Makefile manual section that describes
+the rules recipe.
+Here’s the Makefile manual

 Here’s a quick demonstration.
 We’re running

-make distclean build to first
+make distclean build to

-the NPM package before attempting to generate the output.
+installs the NPM package before attempting to generate the output.

 make distclean build